Kwaku Agyemang-Manu

 Kwaku Agyemang-Manu (born September 6, 1955) a Ghanaian politician.
-He is the Member of Parliament for Dormaa Central and the Minister of Health.
+He is the Member of Parliament for Dormaa Central and was Ghana's Minister of Health between January 2017 and February 2024.
 He is a Chartered Management Accountant and obtained a Bachelor of Arts in Economics and Statistics from the University of Ghana in 1989.

 Early life and education

-Agyeman-Manu was born in Dormaa Ahenkro in the then Brong Ahafo Region now Bono Region.
+Agyeman-Manu was born in Dormaa Ahenkro in the then Brong Ahafo Region, now Bono Region.
 He had his G.C.E Ordinary Level in 1973 and his G.C.E Advanced Level in 1975.
-He is a Chartered Management Accountant and Associate Member in 1990. and obtained a Bachelor of Arts in Economics and Statistics from the University of Ghana in 1979.
+He obtained a Bachelor of Arts in Economics and Statistics from the University of Ghana in 1979.
 He also graduated with Management Accountancy from the London School of Accountancy.
+He became a Chartered Management Accountant and Associate Member in 1990.

 Career

 He was the Director of finance at the Ghamot Company Limited and also at Toyota Ghana Company Limited.
 He was also the Deputy Chief Accountant at the MIM Timber Company Limited.